lenderpanel

 Recently asked questions about conveyancing in Stanwick

-five months have gone by since my purchase conveyancing in Stanwick took place.
+five months have gone by following my purchase conveyancing in Stanwick took place.
 I have checked the Land Registry site which shows that I paid £200,000 when infact I paid £215,000.
 Why the discrepancy?

 The price paid figure is taken from the application to register the purchase.
-It is the figure included in the Transfer (the legal deed which transfers the premises from one person to the other) and referred to as the 'consideration' or purchase price.
+It is the figure included in the Transfer (the legal deed which transfers the residence from one person to the other) and referred to as the 'consideration' or purchase price.
 You can report an error in the price paid figure using the LR online form.
 In most cases errors result from typos so at first glance the figure.
 Do report it so they can double check and advise.

 Last updated